Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Coupled Lagrangian densities: (anti-)BRST symmetries

-The (anti-)BRST symmetry transformations for the Nakanishi-Lautrup type auxiliary fields ($B, \bar B$) have been obtained from the requirements of the nilpotency and absolute anticommutativity properties of $s_{(a)b}$.
+The (anti-)BRST symmetry transformations for the Nakanishi-Lautrup type auxiliary fields ($B,\, \bar B$) have been obtained from the requirements of the nilpotency and absolute anticommutativity properties of $s_{(a)b}$.
 In fact, the above requirements lead to the following proper (anti-)BRST symmetry transformations:

-The absolute anticommutativity of the (anti-)BRST symmetry transformations ($s_{(a)b}$), applied onto the following fields, namely;
+The absolute anticommutativity of the (anti-)BRST symmetry transformations ($s_{(a)b}$), applied onto the following fields:

-is {\it true} only when CF-condition $[B + \bar B + i g\; (C \times \bar C) = 0]$ is satisfied.
-Thus, we note that our superfield formalism leads to (i) the derivation of the off-shell nilpotent and absolutely anticommuting (anti-)BRST transformations, and (ii) the CF-condition.
-The latter defines a hypersurface in the 3D Minkowski spacetime manifold on which the proper (i.e. nilpotent and absolutely anticommuting) (anti-)BRST transformations are defined.
-Furthermore, it can be checked that the CF-condition is (anti-)BRST invariant (i.e. $s_{(a)b} \; [B + \bar B + i g\; (C \times \bar C)] = 0$).
+is {\it true} only when CF-condition, $B + \bar B + i\, g\, (C \times \bar C) = 0$, is satisfied.
+Thus, we note that our superfield formalism leads to (i) the derivation of the off-shell nilpotent and absolutely anticommuting (anti-)BRST transformations, and (ii) the CF condition.
+The latter defines a hypersurface in the 3D Minkowski space-time manifold on which the proper (i.e., nilpotent and absolutely anticommuting) (anti-)BRST transformations are defined.
+Furthermore, it can be checked that the well-known CF-condition is (anti-)BRST invariant (i.e., $s_{(a)b} \, [B + \bar B + i\, g\, (C \times \bar C)] = 0$).
 In other words, the key results of our superfield formalism are the derivation of the {\it proper} (anti-)BRST transformations and (anti-)BRST invariant CF-condition for the BRST invariant theory.
+It would be worthwhile to mention here that the (anti-)BRST symmetry transformations (25)-(27) are {\it also} consistent with the general setup of superfield formalism developed in ref.
+30. It is, primarily, because of the closed-algebraic structure of our present theory that we do not obtain the higher-order (anti-)ghost fields in the off-shell nilpotent symmetry transformations (25)-(27) (for the JP model).

 The expressions for the coupled (anti-)BRST-invariant Lagrangian densities of the 3D massive non-Abelian gauge theory can be written as